-We will shortly begin to move back into the main Museum building to prepare for re-opening later this year.
-During this time, enquiries and Library visits will be suspended from March until May.
+We will shortly begin to move back into the main Museum building to prepare for re-opening on 27 May.
+During this time, enquiries and Library visits are suspended until the beginning of June.

 Our apologies for any inconvenience caused.